-In the presence of hunting, an animal population rarely exceeds the capacity of its habitat to support their viability.
+In the presence of hunting, an animal population rarely exceeds the carrying capacity of its habitat.

 This is why hunting is a management tool that promotes the maintenance of a balance between animal populations and their habitats.

 Wildlife management policies are devised to make sure that hunting continues, while ensuring that no game is at risk of being overexploited by hunters.
 They help prevent overpopulation and maintain a good balance while harvesting game.